Tornado outbreak of April 25–28, 2024: Aftermath

 On April 26, a disaster declaration was declared in Pottawattamie County, including Minden, by Iowa governor Kim Reynolds.
 Following major damage, Eppley Airfield in Omaha, Nebraska, was briefly closed, but was re-opened after damage assessments.
 A curfew was also implemented in Washington County, Nebraska, from 10 pm to 6 am for several days.

 Early in the morning of April 28, 2024, Oklahoma governor Kevin Stitt issued a state of emergency in 12 Oklahoma counties due to the large amount of damage and ongoing search and rescue.
 These include Carter, Cotton, Garfield, Hughes, Kay, Lincoln, Love, Murray, Okfuskee, Oklahoma, Payne and Pontotoc counties.
 The town of Sulphur, Oklahoma, was heavily damaged, with shops, restaurants and other businesses completely destroyed.Sulphur Public Schools have also been closed as a result of the damage sustained to the high school during the tornado, and many school buses were put out of service.

 Chickasaw National Recreation Area closed indefinitely following a tornado.
+The park was mostly reopened by May 23.